leapingturtlefrog/codebuff/README.md

 ## Why choose Codebuff

-**Deep customizability**: Create sophisticated agent workflows with TypeScript generators that mix AI generation with programmatic control.
-Define custom agents that spawn subagents, implement conditional logic, and orchestrate complex multi-step processes that adapt to your specific use cases.
+**Custom workflows**: TypeScript generators let you mix AI generation with programmatic control.
+Agents can spawn subagents, branch on conditions, and run multi-step processes.

 **Any model on OpenRouter**: Unlike Claude Code which locks you into Anthropic's models, Codebuff supports any model available on [OpenRouter](https://openrouter.ai/models) - from Claude and GPT to specialized models like Qwen, DeepSeek, and others.
 Switch models for different tasks or use the latest releases without waiting for platform updates.

 **Reuse any published agent**: Compose existing [published agents](https://www.codebuff.com/store) to get a leg up.
 Codebuff agents are the new MCP!

-**Fully customizable SDK**: Build Codebuff's capabilities directly into your applications with a complete TypeScript SDK.
-Create custom tools, integrate with your CI/CD pipeline, build AI-powered development environments, or embed intelligent coding assistance into your products.
+**SDK**: Build Codebuff into your applications.
+Create custom tools, integrate with CI/CD, or embed coding assistance into your products.

 ## Contributing to Codebuff